LaCrak27/Discordify/README.md

 # <img src="Discordify/discordify.png" width="45"> Discordify
 Discordify is a simple cli application to compress any video to a size of less than 10MB (Discord's free upload limit).
-It's made in C# using FFMpegCore as an FFMpeg wrapper.
+It's made in C# using FFMpegCore as an FFmpeg wrapper.
 Discordify is not associated with discord in any way.
+# Dependencies
+To use discordify, [FFmpeg](https://www.ffmpeg.org/) must be installed on your system and added to the PATH enviroment variable, or the FFmpeg executable must be located in the same folder as Discordify.
 # Installation
 Download the latest version from the releases page, unzip it somewhere, run the executable, enjoy :)
 ## Optional: Add to PATH